NYU-CSO/recitation/r1/README.md

 Typically, we do not directly type `gcc` to compile programs.
 There are several reasons for why not:
 -The gcc command for large software is very long
 - We have to compile many source files individually before combining into a single execuable
-- We need to obey dependencies during compilation. e.g. First compile x, then compile Y (as Y uses X somehow).
+- We need to obey dependencies during compilation. e.g. First compile x, then compile Y (e.g. if Y uses X).
 - We only want to compile those source files that have changed.

 To address all above problems, we use a classic tool called `make`, developed by GNU.
 To use `make`, you write